teckwanikaran/Hackerrank/10_Days_of_Statistics/README.md

-10 days of stastistics solutions
+10 days of statistics solutions